rishabh0098/Problems/README.md

 # Problems
-some classic problems solved in SML
+some problems solved in SML